 Using Medicaid To Pay For Home Care

-A further benefit of Medicaid paid home care versus Medicaid paid nursing home care is that the person applying for Medicaid to pay for in-home care can place his or her income that exceeds the amount permitted by Medicaid into a "pooled trust" administered by a nonprofit.
-This money can then be used to pay for various living expenses.
+A further benefit of Medicaid home care versus Medicaid nursing home care is that the person applying for Medicaid for in-home care can place his or her income that exceeds the amount permitted by Medicaid into a “community pooled trust” administered by a nonprofit, and said income can then be used to pay for the applicant’s expenses.

-To receive personal care services, the person's health and safety must be able to be maintained at home.
-These require the person's medical condition to be "stable," that is, not likely to either deteriorate or improve and does not need medical or nursing advisement to determine changes in the care plan.
+To receive home care services, the person’s health and safety must be able to be maintained at home.
+These require the person’s medical condition to be “stable;” that is, it is not likely to either deteriorate or improve and does not need medical or nursing advisement to determine changes in the care plan.

 Another requirement to qualify under this category is that the person needs some assistance to prevent a health or safety crisis from arising, short of receiving skilled care.

 The home care program is a custodial level of care that requires the prior approval of Medicaid.
 (It is not covered by Medicare.)

 Under home care Medicaid, the person requiring care must need assistance with at least two activities of daily living (ADLs).
 The Medicaid home care program specifically provides assistance with ADLs, including:

 - Bathing the person in bed, tub or shower